mk-fg/convergence/README.md

      notaries from URL (at least in newer ff).

    - Fix for breakage due to private browsing changes in firefox-20 (ffb7c7b).

+   - Use SNI TLS extension for client connections.
+This is kinda major flaw in the original extension, as it's quite widespread yet original Convergence only saw "generic" certificate for IP both on client and server (see also corresponding notary fix).

    - Added "Exceptions" tab to options for hostname patterns that convergence should not touch.